socketio/socket.io-website/source/docs/v3/migrating-from-2-to-3.md

 ### CORS handling

+In v2, the Socket.IO server automatically added the necessary headers to allow [Cross-Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) (CORS).

+This behavior, while convenient, was not great in terms of security, because it meant that all domains were allowed to reach your Socket.IO server, unless otherwise specified with the `origins` option.

+That's why, as of Socket.IO v3:

+- CORS is now disabled by default
-The `origins` option (used to provide a list of authorized domains) and the `handlePreflightRequest` option (used to edit the `Access-Control-Allow-xxx` headers) are replaced by the `cors` option, which will be forwarded to the [cors](https://www.npmjs.com/package/cors) package.
+- the `origins` option (used to provide a list of authorized domains) and the `handlePreflightRequest` option (used to edit the `Access-Control-Allow-xxx` headers) are replaced by the `cors` option, which will be forwarded to the [cors](https://www.npmjs.com/package/cors) package.

 The complete list of options can be found [here](https://github.com/expressjs/cors#configuration-options).